 You should know how you are going to pay the loan back each month for the entire life of the loan.
 You should also consider any fees that are included in the loan and the interest that will build as time goes on.

-Take care in researching the loan and terms before agreeing.
+Take care to research the loan and terms before agreeing.
 You should also be very careful to ensure you pay the loan back on time every month so that it doesn’t hurt you financially long-term.

 If you find yourself unable to pay your rent in Florida, you can take out an installment loan that will help you during your time of financial hardship.